rtp-book/project/README.md

 **requirements.txt** and **package.json** files are included as part of the source code for installing Python and JavaScript dependecies in your development environment.

 Source code for Part 1 and Part 2 of the book is in the [Chapter Code Repository](https://github.com/rtp-book/code)

+For information on the *React to Python* book itself, visit [https://pyreact.com](https://pyreact.com)